 What is the actual Hawaii capital gains tax?

-The Hawaii capital gains tax on real estate is 7.25%.
-This applies to all four factors of gain, refer to #14 for a discussion of the four factors.
+The Hawaii capital gains tax on real estate is 7.25% of the gain plus depreciation.

 If the collected amount is too large, how do you obtain a refund?